-Program activities include meditation, short talks, experiential exercises, group discussion, and home practices.
+The course include meditation, short talks, experiential exercises, group discussion, and some exercises to try out between sessions.
 MSC is a workshop rather than a retreat or therapy.
 The goal is for participants to directly experience self-compassion and learn practices that lead to greater self-care in daily life.

 No previous experience with mindfulness or meditation is required to attend MSC.
-To insure safety, participants are asked to provide background information when they register for the program.
+To insure safety, participants are asked to provide background information when they register for the course.

 This program fulfils one of the prerequisites for becoming a MSC teacher.
 For more information on MSC and MSC Teacher Training, please visit www.CenterForMSC.org.